Cambridge-ICCS/FTorch/examples/1_ResNet18/README.md

 cmake .. -DFTorch_DIR=<path/to/your/installation/of/library/>lib/cmake/ -DCMAKE_BUILD_TYPE=Release
 make
 ```
-Make sure that the  `FTorch_DIR` flag points to the `/lib/cmake/` folder within the directory of this library.
+Make sure that the  `FTorch_DIR` flag points to the `lib/cmake/` folder within the installation of the FTorch library.

 To run the compiled code calling the saved ResNet-18 TorchScript from Fortran run the
 executable with an argument of the saved model file: